pathly/pathly-web-statamic/README.md

 ## Running Pathly

-To start the Statamic Docker container run the following command in the root folder of the project
+To start the Statamic Docker container run the following command in the root folder of the project:
-(as you did during the installation phase):

 ```
 docker-compose up